leberus/r2k/README.md

 # r2k
 kernel module for radare2

-This module is going to be part of radare2.
-It will work together with userland program (https://github.com/radare/radare2/blob/master/libr/io/p/io_r2k.c)
+This module is going to be part of radare2 (https://github.com/radare/radare2) It will work together with an userland program (https://github.com/radare/radare2/blob/master/libr/io/p/io_r2k.c)

 This module allows to: